xansec/hackathon-resources/gh-actions.md

 docker push ghcr.io/<Your GitHub Username>/mayhem-cmake-example:latest
 ```

-6. Next mark the package as public following these steps in GitHub: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-access-to-container-images-for-your-personal-account
+6. Mark the package as public following these steps in GitHub: https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-access-to-container-images-for-your-personal-account

-7. Finally, link the package to your mayhem-cmake-example following these steps in the GitHub documentation: https://docs.github.com/en/packages/learn-github-packages/connecting-a-repository-to-a-package#connecting-a-repository-to-a-user-owned-package-on-github
+7. Link the package to your mayhem-cmake-example following these steps in the GitHub documentation: https://docs.github.com/en/packages/learn-github-packages/connecting-a-repository-to-a-package#connecting-a-repository-to-a-user-owned-package-on-github

+8. Finally, double-check that your package's permissions are configured to allow your repo's workflow actions to write to it. https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#ensuring-workflow-access-to-your-package

 Now it's time to create our Mayhemfile and setup the GitHub Action.